NateWr/food-and-drink-menu/readme.txt

 * Unlimited menus and menu items
 * Add a photo and price for each menu item
 * Menu sections can include guidance, such as "All entrees come with a side salad or fries"
+* Add a footer to each menu for legal disclaimers or other notes
-* Display your menu or menu item in pages and posts, or use the custom post type format
+* Display your menu or menu item in pages, posts and navigation menus or use the custom post type format
 * Use the widget to display your menu in a sidebar
 * Responsive menu layout to improve mobile viewing
 * Templates to easily customize the output of menus and menu items